Anglia Ruskin University2015 League Table Ranking 116

-- 1858 John Ruskin opened a School of Art in Cambridge, laying the foundation for the institution which grew to become Anglia Ruskin University.
+- 1858 John Ruskin opened a School of Art in Cambridge, laying the foundation for the institution which became a university in 1992 and took the name Anglia Ruskin University (ARU) in 2005.

 Location and Transport

-- Cambridge is arond an hour from London by train, and can be reached via the M11.
+- Cambridge is around an hour from London by train, and can be reached via the M11.

 - Applicants are admitted to the university based on an assessment that they: have the capacity to complete the pathway on which they are to be registered; can achieve the prescribed standard for the award; can satisfy the specific entry requirements for the pathway; places are available on the pathway.

-- Applicants who are unsuccessful when applying for a place on an honours degree may be offered a place on a foundation degree, if one is available in a similar subject.
+- Applicants who are unsuccessful when applying for a place on an honours degree may be offered a place on a foundation degree, or an extended degree with a foundation year, if one is available in a similar subject.

 - The course structure is modular, allowing students a choice of modules around a compulsory core.

 - Our graduate prospects are among the best in the country – with 9 out of 10 starting their career or further study within the first six months (graduates working or in further study – Destinations of Leavers from Higher Education Institutions, 2012–13).